-This course gives a general introduction to the history, birth, evolution and different sections of the psychomotor activity that constitute it, such as: corporal schemas, laterality, spatial structure and temporal orientation, etc...
+This course gives a general introduction to the history, birth, evolution, and different sections of the psychomotor activity such as corporal schemas, laterality, spatial structure and temporal orientation.

-This course focuses on the theories and means used in the motor learning process.
+The course focuses on the theories and means used in the motors learning process.
 It also aims to develop the basic motor abilities that are necessary for enhancing sports performance.